kalabox/kalabox/README.md

 **PLEASE READ THIS FOR WINDOWS BINARY INSTALL**

 There is currently an [issue](https://github.com/kalabox/kalabox/issues/524) on Windows binary install that causes the installer to hang in possibly two places.
 Instead of starting by running `kbox create` run `kbox update -- -v`.
 This may hang up to two times.
 It seems to hang right after `ADAPTER SET CORRECTLY => false` and after `DNS SET CORRECTLY => false`.
-Once it hangs cancel/kill the process until `update` completes.
+Once it hangs cancel/kill the process and run `kbox update` over and over until `update` completes.
 Once this completes with a `Huzzah!` you can run `kbox create` normally.

 Download one of the the below.